-A defence personnel cannot take the UPSC civil services while in service.
+Defence personnel cannot take the UPSC Civil Services Exam while in service.
 However, a short service commissioned (SSC) officer in the army can take the exam if he has less than two years of service left and satisfies all the other eligibility conditions of the UPSC CSE.
 Also, ex-servicemen can also take the exam provided they satisfy all the eligibility conditions.
 The government also gives certain concessions to ex-servicemen in the age criterion.
-Read on to know more about ex servicemen quota in UPSC.
+Read on to know more about ex-servicemen quota in UPSC.

-- The term “ex-servicemen” is as defined in the Ex-servicemen (Re-employment in Civil Services and Posts) Rules, 1979.
+Ex-servicemen (Re-employment in Central Civil Services and Posts) Rules, 1979

-- Ex-servicemen who have been released due to physical disability attributable to military service, or who have been released due to invalidment are also eligible for the age limit concession.
-Disabled servicemen have no cap on the number of permissible attempts.
+- Disabled servicemen have no cap on the number of permissible attempts.
 They can take the exam as long as they don’t cross the upper age limit.